zmsy/zmsy.github.io/content/blog/reverse-engineering-espn/index.md

 There really aren't that many things I can say are consistent between the different derivations of the stat, but the one obvious quality constraint: Runs Created should _never_ be negative.

 So you can imagine my surprise to see my sure-to-turn-it-around-someday-soon team member Christian Yelich with `-.2` in his RC column for the past 7 days.
+What the heck?
+Sure he's having a rough year, but he's certainly not _subtracting_ runs from his team.
+As far as I know, baseball runs never go below zero.

 {{<image src="phonea-negative-rc.png">}}